-8 Two hours must be taken from the following: Ar 225 Appreciation of Art, DP 225 Appreciation of Theatre & Film and Mu 225 Appreciation of Music.
+8 Two credits must be taken from the following: Ar 225 Appreciation of Art, Mu 225 Appreciation of Music and ThA 225 Appreciation of Theatre & Film.

-9 Two hours must be taken from the following courses: EE 550 Classroom Management, MSE 550 Classroom Management and SE 550 Classroom Management.
+$^{^9}$ Two credits must be taken from the following courses: EE 550 Classroom Management, MSE 550 Classroom Management and SE 550 Classroom Management.

-During the third year, students will make application to do Clinical Practice during I or II Semester of the fourth year.
+[•] During the third year, students will make application to do Clinical Practice during I or II Semester of the fourth year.
 The application must be submitted at least one academic year in advance of the semester intended for Clinical Practice.